 But, as I said, it helped me process how I respond in other claustrophobic times of life.

-When you feel stuck.
-The walls feel like they are closing in around you.
-You are miserable in your current circumstances.
+When you feel stuck or like the walls are closing in around you – when you are miserable in your current circumstances –

 Here’s what you do:

-When you have a proper perspective you can sit back, relax and better enjoy the flight.
+Often when we have a proper perspective we can sit back, relax and better enjoy the flight.

 Just for fun, what’s the most miserable flight you’ve ever been on and what made it so?